Infections May Raise The Risk Of Mental Illness In Children

 A subset of people with various mental illnesses, from schizophrenia and depression to autism and bipolar disorder, have what is called a "pro-inflammatory balance," says McIntyre.
 In other words, their bodies are in a state of inflammation.

 "So the naturally occurring pro-inflammatory proteins are higher, and naturally occurring anti-inflammatory proteins, which we also produce, are relatively lower," he says.
-"So the seesaw is balanced towards an inflammatory state."
+"So the seesaw is balanced toward an inflammatory state."

 "What we've struggled with for a long time is ... is this [inflammation] causing the mental illness, or is it a consequence of the mental illness?" says McIntyre.
 The new study suggests that it's the former, because the researchers were able to show that the diagnoses of mental illness came shortly after the infections.